 The basis of the XRP Ledger is a peer-to-peer network of always-on servers sharing transactions, engaging in the consensus process and processing transactions.
 Everything else in the XRP Ledger ecosystem is ultimately built on top of this peer-to-peer network, directly or indirectly.

-Programming Libraries exist in higher level software, where they are imported directly into program code, and contain premade implementations of routines to access the XRP Ledger.
+Programming Libraries exist in higher level software, where they are imported directly into program code, and contain methods to access the XRP Ledger.

 Middleware provides indirect access to XRP Ledger data.
-Applications in this layer frequently have their own data storage and processing.
+Applications in this layer often have their own data storage and processing.